pingcap/docs/functions-and-operators/group-by-modifier.md

 In this example execution plan, you can view the multiple-level expression of the `Expand` operator in the `operator info` column of the `Expand_20` row.
 It consists of 2-dimensional expressions, and you can view the schema information of the `Expand` operator at the end of the row, which is `schema: [test.bank.profit, Column#6, Column#7, gid]`.

 In the schema information of the `Expand` operator, `GID` is generated as an additional column.
-Its value is calculated by the `Expand` operator based on the grouping logic of different dimensions, and the value reflects the relationship between the current data replica and the grouping dimension.
-In most cases, the `Expand` operator uses a bitmask operation, which can represent 63 combinations of grouping items for ROLLUP, corresponding to 64 dimensions of grouping.
-In this mode, TiDB generates the `GID` value depending on whether the group of the required dimension contains grouping expressions when the current data replica is replicated, and it fills a 64-bit UINT64 value in the order of columns to be grouped.
+Its value is calculated by the `Expand` operator based on the grouping logic of different dimensions, and the value reflects the relationship between the current data replica and the `grouping set`.
+In most cases, the `Expand` operator uses a Bit-And operation, which can represent 63 combinations of grouping items for ROLLUP, corresponding to 64 dimensions of grouping.
+In this mode, TiDB generates the `GID` value depending on whether the group set of the required dimension contains grouping expressions when the current data replica is replicated, and it fills a 64-bit UINT64 value in the order of columns to be grouped.

 In the preceding example, the order of columns in the grouping list is `[year, month]`, and the dimension groups generated by the ROLLUP syntax are `{year, month}`, `{year}`, and `{}`.
 For the dimension group `{year, month}`, both `year` and `month` are required columns, so TiDB fills the bit positions for them with 1 and 1 correspondingly.
 This forms a UINT64 of `11...0`, which is 3 in decimal.
 Therefore, the projection expression is `[test.bank.profit, Column#6, Column#7, 3->gid]` (where `column#6` corresponds to `year`, and `column#7` corresponds to `month`).